kuhnemann/pyplunet/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

+### New in 0.9.0
+- Updated models to match BM 10.8.3 (latest BM version to implement changes in DTOs)
+- BREAKING: Dropped support for pydantic 1.10 - only 2.x
+- Updated plunetapi/zeep to support python 3.12 and 3.13
+- Started prep for v1, which will support multiple BM/API versions.

 ### New in 0.8.0
 - Decided to remove the retrying client
 - Improved flexibility for enums, which now accept both integers and strings that are possible to cast as ints

 ### Built With